jdabtieu/LyonCTF-white_flag/babyret2libc.md

 0104| 0x7ffdec2dcf98 --> 0x7f7a58ef40b3 (<__libc_start_main+243>:       mov    edi,eax)
 ```

-Now that we know this, we can use <libc.blukat.me> to help us find the libc offset.
+Now that we know this, we can use <https://libc.blukat.me> to help us find the libc offset.

 Testing `%19$p` against the server results in an address that ends in `f0b3` (your first digit might be different).
 While PIE does randomize the location of code, all segments must begin at an address that ends in `000`, including libc itself.
 Thus, if we calculate `0xf0b3 - 243`, we get `0xefc0`, meaning that [__libc_start_main exists at offset `fc0`](https://libc.blukat.me/?q=__libc_start_main%3Afc0&l=libc6_2.31-0ubuntu9.2_amd64).

 This corresponds to `libc6_2.31-0ubuntu9.2_amd64`, meaning that the server runs this version of libc.
 We should make sure that our program also uses same version.
+If not, we'll have to patch it to use the same version.

 ```
 $ ldd babyret2libc